linode/docs/docs/guides/development/rust/how-to-install-rust/index.md

     {{< output >}}
 cargo 1.50.0 (f04e7fab7 2021-02-04)
     {{< /output >}}
-2. Create a new project using the `new` command.
+1. Create a new project using the `new` command.
 The following example indicates how to create a project named `cargo_project`.

         cargo new cargo_project
-3. Compile and build a project, linking in any dependencies, using the `build` command.
+1. Compile and build a project, linking in any dependencies, using the `build` command.

         cargo build
-4. Compile, build, and run any Rust project using the `run` command.
+1. Compile, build, and run any Rust project using the `run` command.
 If the source code has not changed since the last build, the compile and build steps are skipped.

         cargo run
-5. To use Cargo to test a Rust project, run the following command.
+1. To use Cargo to test a Rust project, run the following command.

         cargo test
-6. Use Cargo to build documentation for a project using the `doc` command.
+1. Use Cargo to build documentation for a project using the `doc` command.

         cargo doc

-7. Publish a package to the [*Crates repository*](https://crates.io/) using the `publish` command.
+1. Publish a package to the [Crates repository](https://crates.io/) using the `publish` command.

         cargo publish

 ## For Further Reference

-The Rust website provides extensive [*documentation*](https://www.rust-lang.org/learn), including tutorials, examples, and a link to the "Rust Programming Language" text.
-In particular, the [*Rustlings Course*](https://github.com/rust-lang/rustlings/) serves as a good quick introduction to the language.
-The short tutorial at the bottom of the [*Getting Started*](https://www.rust-lang.org/learn/get-started) page is also useful.
+The Rust website provides extensive [*documentation*](https://www.rust-lang.org/learn), including tutorials, examples, and a link to the *Rust Programming Language* text.
+In particular, the [Rustlings Course](https://github.com/rust-lang/rustlings/) serves as a good quick introduction to the language.
+The short tutorial at the bottom of the [Getting Started](https://www.rust-lang.org/learn/get-started) page is also useful.
 The Rust documentation also contains guides to the Cargo package manager and the `rustc` compiler.